isomerpages/mse/pages/mse50contest.md

 <p><strong>Do you have stories about what Singapore’s environment was like in the past, like the ones above?
 We want to hear all about it! </strong></p>

 <p><strong>Share your experiences of Singapore's environmental progress over the years and stand to win some limited edition goodies!
-It’s a bonus if you submit your personal photos too! </strong></p>
+You get an added chance of winning if you submit your old photos from the past too!

 <h1>Prizes</h1>
 Limited Edition MSE50 Stampset and Good Morning meme T-shirt